 Student Learning Objectives for NPB:

-- Demonstrate an understanding of organisms and their diversity at the level of molecules, cells, systems, and communities.
+- Demonstrate an understanding of organisms and their diversity at the level of molecules, cells, tissues, organs, organ systems, and whole organisms.

-- Demonstrate knowledge of the neurobiological, physiological, and behavioral processes that allow animals to function in their environment.
+- Demonstrate knowledge of the neurobiological, physiological, and behavioral (NPB)-related processes in healthy and diseased states of organisms in the context of their environment

-- Address scientific questions using quantitative approaches and critical reasoning, including developing hypotheses, analyzing data, and interpreting results.
+- Address scientific questions in neurobiology, physiology and behavior (NPB) using quantitative approaches and critical reasoning, including developing hypotheses, analyzing data, and interpreting results.

-- Critically evaluate scientific information from a wide variety of sources.
+- Critically evaluate neurobiology, physiology and behavior (NPB) scientific information from a wide variety of sources.

-- Communicate scientific data and concepts orally and in writing.
+- Communicate neurobiology, physiology and behavior scientific data and concepts ("NPB data") in written, graphical, and/or oral form.